chuang0221/bril-cpp/README.md

 =======
 # Introduction

-Bril-cpp contains several tools for Bril IR, including:
+Bril-cpp is a collection of tools for Bril IR, including:

-- `build_blocks`: Builds a CFG from a Bril program.
+- `build_blocks`: Builds blocks from a Bril program.
 - `build_cfg`: Builds a CFG from a Bril program.

 This project using [nlohmann/json](https://github.com/nlohmann/json) for parsing JSON.